 Check smoke detector batteries and clean your smoke detector often.

-Smoke detector batteries should be changed twice a year.
+Change smoke detector batteries twice a year.
 Choose two dates that are easy to remember such as when you change your clocks, or on a summer or winter holiday.

 Before using barbecues or grills, clean them of grease buildup and use lighter fluid sparingly.

-Make sure your child uses a sunblock whenever he/she is in the sun.
+Make sure your child uses a sunblock whenever he or she is in the sun.